GokulALT/ollamaChatWrapper/README.md

     *   **Direct Mode**: Connect directly to a local Ollama instance for simple chat.
     *   **MCP Mode**: Connect to an MCP server to leverage specialized tools.
     *   **RAG Mode**: Chat with your own documents using a local vector database.
+*   **Connection Management**: Configure your Ollama, MCP, and ChromaDB server URLs directly in the UI settings.
 *   **RAG (Retrieval-Augmented Generation)**: Upload `.txt` and `.docx` documents to a ChromaDB collection.
 Chat Studio will use these documents to provide context-aware answers.
 *   **MCP Tool Support**: In MCP mode, leverage any tool configured on your server (e.g., `filesystem` to analyze local files).
 *   **Model & Collection Selection**: Dynamically select AI models, and in RAG mode, choose your document collection from the sidebar.